Catafrancia123/PB95-PyToBasic/README.md

 a = int_input()
 ```

-### If statemets
+### If Statements

 You can create as many if statements as you want.
-If they take single actions, code will be optimised.
-Note that only compare operator are supported, since there're no real logical values in PBasic.
+If they take single actions, the code will be optimized.
+Note that only compare operators are supported, since there are no real logical values in PBasic.

 ```python
 if a > b: